Standard Terms and Conditions of Homecharge OZEV Sales

-12.2 Subject to clause 12.1, BP Chargemaster’s total liability to the Buyer shall not exceed the price paid for the Goods.
-BP Chargemaster’s total liability includes liability in contract, tort (including negligence), breach of statutory duty, or otherwise, arising under or in connection with the sale of the Goods.
+12.2 Subject to clause 12.1, bp pulse’s total liability to the Buyer shall not exceed the price paid for the Goods. bp pulse’s total liability includes liability in contract, tort (including negligence), breach of statutory duty, or otherwise, arising under or in connection with the sale of the Goods.

-12.3 To the extent permitted by applicable law and save as provided by clause 12.1, neither party shall be liable to the other with respect to the following types of loss:
+12.3 To the extent permitted by applicable law and save as provided by clause 11.4 and 12.1, neither party shall be liable to the other with respect to the following types of loss:

-All Intellectual Property Rights produced from or arising as a result of the performance of this Agreement shall, so far as not already vested, become the absolute property of BP Chargemaster, and the Buyer shall do all that is reasonably necessary to ensure that such rights vest and remain vested in BP Chargemaster by the execution of appropriate instruments or the making of agreements with third parties.
+All Intellectual Property Rights produced from or arising as a result of the performance of this Agreement shall, so far as not already vested, become the absolute property of bp pulse, and the Buyer shall do all that is reasonably necessary to ensure that such rights vest and remain vested in bp pulse by the execution of appropriate instruments or the making of agreements with third parties.

-BP Chargemaster shall not be liable for any delay or failure to perform any of its obligations if the delay or failure results from events or circumstances outside its reasonable control, including but not limited to acts of God, strikes, lock outs, accidents, war, fire, breakdown of plant or machinery or shortage or unavailability of raw materials from a natural source of supply, and BP Chargemaster shall be entitled to a reasonable extension of its obligations.
-If the delay persists for such time as BP Chargemaster considers unreasonable, it may, without liability on its part, terminate the contract with the Buyer.
+bp pulse shall not be liable for any delay or failure to perform any of its obligations if the delay or failure results from events or circumstances outside its reasonable control, including but not limited to acts of God, strikes, lock outs, accidents, war, epidemic or pandemic, fire, breakdown of plant or machinery or shortage or unavailability of raw materials from a natural source of supply, and bp pulse shall be entitled to a reasonable extension of its obligations.
+If the delay persists for such time as bp pulse considers unreasonable, it may, without liability on its part, terminate the contract with the Buyer.

 Nothing contained in these Terms and Conditions shall be construed as establishing or implying any partnership or joint venture between the parties and nothing in these Terms and Conditions shall be deemed to construe either of the parties as the agent of the other.

-The contract between the Buyer and BP Chargemaster for the sale of Goods shall not be assigned or transferred, nor the performance of any obligation sub-contracted, in either case by the Buyer, without the prior written consent of BP Chargemaster.
+The contract between the Buyer and bp pulse for the sale of Goods shall not be assigned or transferred, nor the performance of any obligation sub-contracted by the Buyer without the prior written consent of bp pulse.

 The failure by either party to enforce at any time or for any period any one or more of the Terms and Conditions herein shall not be a waiver of them or of the right at any time subsequently to enforce all Terms and Conditions of this Agreement.